L0nelyPlut0/Projects/README.txt

     The hashed_values.txt can be remade again using hashMaker.py.
-Which takes in 10-million-password-list-top-100000000.txt and uses different hashing algorithms to hash them all randomly each time. dictCracker.py can then be run, this takes a random hashed value from hashed_values.txt and un-hashes them, then compares them to the list of 10 million passwords until a match is found.
+Which takes in 10-million-password-list-top-100000000.txt and uses different hashing algorithms to hash them all randomly each time. dictCracker.py can then be run, this takes a random hashed value from hashed_values.txt and un-hashes them, then compares them to the list of passwords.
 Printing out the password, the hashing algorithm used and the hash value.

 ## Java:
 These 2 folders are from mid 2023, when I was studying OOP at university.
 - ComputerStoreSwingGUI:
     This folder is a GUI for a computer store using swing.
-    When run it prompts the user to log in (there is not create user functionality currently, just already created users: 'm1','m2', 'p1', p2', 'p3'.
-    The passwords are the user names respectively).
     The GUI is different for managers and salespersons, allowing managers to have more functions in actually changing things.
     A list of devices is displayed in a table and the user can click on them to view that specific device.
-    If the user is a manager ('m1' or 'm2), they can edit specific devices by clicking on them in the table, or they can add a new device which is added to the end of the table.
     The user can sort the table by device type and category, or choose to display different categories and types based on selected filters.
 - LibraryCatalogue:
     This folder is a terminal-based Java program that displays a list of items (movies, books, and journals) from a supplied txt file.